Homemade pizza dough is the perfect base for these lunchbox scrolls. Super easy to make and great for school lunches.

-Homemade pizza dough is so simple to make and it only has a few ingredients.
+The first step is to make the pizza dough.
+It is so simple and only uses a few ingredients.
 Make sure you have high-grade flour and that your yeast is still fresh.
 I keep mine in the fridge, just check the use-by date before using.
 My boys really love these pizza scrolls I think the favourite is the Marmite and cheese version.

 Roll a portion of pizza dough into a rectangle then spread the chosen ingredients out to the edges.